cysouw/diathesis/text/c01_introduction.md

 d.
 Der Arzt schneidet dem Patienten einen Schlitz in den Nagel.
 e.
 Der Arzt schneidet dem Patienten einen Schlitz in den Nagel mit dem Fräser.
 f.
 Der Fräser schneidet dem Patienten einen Schlitz in den Nagel.
-f.
+g.
 Der Assistent lässt den Fräser dem Patienten einen Schlitz in den Nagel schneiden.
 :::

 Teasing this stack apart, there are six different diatheses, concurrently showing that the verb *schneiden* has at least six different lexeme-specific roles.
 As defined in [@sec:intro-lexical-roles], each role that appears as a case-marked constituent in at least one diathesis is a lexeme-specific role, and all of the following participants are case-marked in the stack of diatheses [@last]: